chaosforgeorg/doomrl/README.md

   * (if referencing v0.9.9.9 or higher) data\\drlhq\sounds\\* to (bin\\)data\\drlhq\\sound
   * (if referencing v0.9.9.9 or higher) data\\drlhq\sounds\\* to (bin\\)data\\drllq\\sound
 4. Download fpcvalkyrie from https://github.com/ChaosForge/fpcvalkyrie/ to a folder at the same level as the DRL source
-5. Ensure doomrl and fpcvalkyrie are on the same release branch (e.g. master or development)
+5. Ensure drl and fpcvalkyrie are on the same release branch (e.g. master or development)

 #### Dependency notes
 DRL uses a few sophisticated Lua tricks however v5.1 specifically is compulsory: